xpansa/operating-unit/stock_operating_unit/README.rst

 To configure this module, you need to:

-* Assign *Multi Operating Unit* group to user.
+* Assign Operating Unit to Warehouses.
-* Go to *Settings / Companies / Operating Units* and create Operating Units.
+* Assign Operating Unit to Stock Locations.

 Usage
 =====